-The students' affective and technical skills will be evaluated bimonthly by a Clinical Preceptor during their clinical internship rotation.
+The students' affective and technical skills will also be evaluated on a bimonthly basis by a Clinical Preceptor during their clinical internship rotation.
 The Affective and Technical Skills Evaluation is used to assess the student's level of performance as they rotate through the clinical areas.

-- The Clinical Preceptor will be responsible for completing the Evaluation via Trajecsys. - The Clinical Coordinator will evaluate student's clinical competency progress and validate the evaluation.

-• Once validated, students are required to review their evaluation
+- The Clinical Preceptor will be responsible for completing the Evaluation via Trajecsys. - The Clinical Coordinator will evaluate student's clinical competency progress and validate the evaluation. - Once validated, students are required to review their evaluation